 In stores, ascorbic acid is often sold as vitamin C but it is actually only a chemically derived fraction of the whole food vitamin.
 In food, vitamin C is a complete complex made up of ascorbic acid plus rutin, bioflavonoids, K factor and J factors along with other substances.

 The body is able to absorb and use this vitamin only when all parts of the complex is present.
 So when the chemically derived “fraction” of vitamin C is taken the body must first supply the other parts of the whole food complex.
-If the pill is taken on its own it will then be necessary for the body to complete the complex by taking the missing elements its own tissues.
-This is the same reason why I am such a proponent of raw foods… raw foods have the required enzymes to digest and process the food, it is a package deal.
-When we cook the food the enzymes are killed and our bodies must scrape together what it can to get the job done.
-It stresses our bodies to have to do all this extra work to digest foods that should have come packaged with their own handy dandy enzymes.
-Vitamins too should come with all they need for absorption or we are stressing our bodies out just by taking them.
+If the pill is taken on its own it will then be necessary for the body to complete the complex by taking the missing elements from its own tissues.
+It stresses our bodies to have to do all this extra work.
+Vitamins should come with all they need for absorption or we are stressing our bodies out just by taking them.
 It is no wonder we age so fast.
 This whole process of robbing stores within the body to complete the complex can cause even greater deficiencies in the body.

 Whole food vitamins do not cause deficiencies in areas of the body but instead supply the individual cells with the nutrients they need for vitality.